 Many wild fish populations are on the verge of collapse due to overfishing and habitat-related issues.
 Your choices can make a difference.
-As you shop or dine at restaurants, just remember to TASTE to become an informed, conscious consumer:
+As you shop or dine at restaurants, just remember to TASTE to become an informed, conscientious consumer:

 • Try something different.
 Switch between species every so often to keep fish stocks level and healthy.
 It’s a great way to discover a new sustainably sourced fish you never knew you loved.

 • Species – Choose you species wisely and avoid purchasing from depleted stocks.
-Seafood watch is a good resource to see what species to avoid and which are good alternatives.
+Seafood Watch is a good resource to see what species to avoid and which are good alternatives.

-• Tag – Check for the blue Marine Stewardship Council (MSC) tag to ensure your fish is coming from a sustaianble fishery.
+• Tag – Check for the blue Marine Stewardship Council (MSC) tag to ensure your fish is coming from a sustainable fishery.
 They have strict rules for certification and periodically test fish for accuracy.

 Our thoughts go out to all that are being impacted by COVID-19.
 With a team dedicated to our response to this pandemic, we are meeting regularly to ensure the continuation of programs and services that allow our mission work to continue.

 Pacific Whale Foundation’s leadership team is closely monitoring updates from the Center for Disease Control and the World Health Organization regarding COVID-19.
 We will continue to seek guidance from these agencies, public health officials and government agencies on an ongoing basis.

 We are happy to now offer three new kama‘aina-rate private charters: Molokini Wild Side, Honolua Bay Snorkel, and Sunset Sail.